 Just because the price drops doesn't mean the new rate is a better rate.

 What else are you getting for that rate?
 I've run ino this scenario plenty of times: I have a cruise booked at $1000, then I see that the rate dropped to $950.
 I excitedly call my travel agent about the $50 I'm looking to put back in my pocket, and he reminds me that my $1000 rate included $100 of onboard credit, so I can get the $50 cheaper rate, but I'll lose the onboard credit because the new sale or promotion doesn't include any onboard credit.
 This happens frequently with special rate for Florida residents - the rate looks much lower, but doesn't include a beverage package, onboard credit, or other features that hold more value to me than a small price decrease.

 There are certain things you'll hear me harp on if you watch my broadcasts, and one common statement is this: book early, reprice often.
 Booking early will usually get you the best deal.
 Once you've decided the cost of a particular cruise is worth it to you, don't obsess over the price if it changes.
 Yes we all want to get some money back, but as I mentioned, prices usually go up, not down - and if you thought the initial price you paid was worth it for the cruise you booked, a new price for people booking last minute doesn't change that reality.
 Enjoy your cruise.

 Have a tip about watching for price drops?
 Have you ever had a big 'win' with a price change?
-Let us know in the comments below!
+Reach out on Facebook or Twitter, or let us know in the comments below!